danya/react-local/README.md

 > **TL;DR**
 >
 > - almost no effect for transfer JavaScript size/time;
-> - very good improvements of parse, compile and execution size/time.
+> - very good improvements of parse, compile and execution size/time;
+> - to benchmark your app running time before and after this plugin use [size-limit](https://github.com/ai/size-limit).

 When using React, a lot of extra code is created because React uses `React.createElement` pragma for JSX and it (and other imports) cannot be well mangled ([see below](#explanation) why).
 It is not good for your app for JS execution time and therefore for speed of your application.

 There is almost no size effect of `react-local` for transfer size of JS if you use gzip or brotli because they usually work fairly well for repeated strings.

 But using `react-local` you can easily reduce size of JavaScript browser need to parse, compile and execute and therefore reduce time of JS processing.
 For example, `react-local` reduces ~1 KB for each ~62 calling of `createElement`.
+You can try to benchmark your app execution time before and after this plugin using [size-limit](https://github.com/ai/size-limit).

 ### Benchmarks